jakerood/bat-tracking-capstone/README.md

 This repository contains the work for my Data Analytics Capstone project for the Master of Science in Data Analytics program at Northwest Missouri State University.

-The importance of Major League Baseball's new bat tracking metrics is investigated using Python in this project.
+The relationship between Major League Baseball's new bat tracking metrics, specifically bat speed and swing length, with traditional batting statistics is investigated using Python in this project.

+## Report

+A complete report accompanying this repository can be found at the following link: [Overleaf Report](https://www.overleaf.com/read/vhbhtpgtbcpm#5fbfbc)

 ## Data